jacobbaron/Google-Calendar-Stats/README.md

 There is a function to generate a word cloud based on the text within the events, but haven't yet implemented it within the app.

-Deployed on Heroku at https://frozen-basin-79689.herokuapp.com/
+cal_analyze.py handles calls to the API, reshapes the data into a useable form, and generates the plot gcal_flask.py generates the app and handles authentication Deployed on Heroku at https://frozen-basin-79689.herokuapp.com/

 Started from here: